AFLP2199/MyPersonalPortfolio/README.md

 # MyProject
 First responsive website

 Simple website with a responsive design.

-Includes navbar, gradient background, images with flexbox and footer.
+//Includes flexbox, so it may not work correctly on older browsers